eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 !!! caution
     The default effort value is -1 which causes detour routes to be preferred when not loading sensible effort values.

+The applications [DUAROUTER](../DUAROUTER.md) and [MAROUTER](../MAROUTER.md) also support the options **--weight-file** and **--weight-attribute** but they can only be used with one of the weight attributes "CO", "CO2", "PMx", "HC", "NOx", "fuel", "electricity", "noise".
+However, the will still work as expected when the user loads custom effort values for these attributes.

 # Routing by *distance*